fzachary/bamazon/README.md

 ## Customer Demo
 The customer interface:
-1. Presents the customer with a table of all the available products
+1. Presents a table containing all of the available products
-2. Asks for the corresponding ID number of the customer's desired product
+2. Prompts the customer to input the ID number of the customer's desired product
-3. Asks the customer how many of the desired products they would like to purchase
+3. Asks the customer what quantity of the selected product they would like to purchase
-4. Confirms the order, processes the hypothetical payment, and updates the product inventory in the database
+4. Prompts the customer to confirm their order, then processes the hypothetical payment and updates the product inventory in the database
+5. Asks the customer if they would like to continue shopping or end the session

 ___